Table of Contents

 If we check the directory again using ls -a, then we see that .venv folder, uv.lock has been added, and actually pyproject.toml has also been updated.

-• uv.lock: is a file that stores information about all package dependencies of the virtual envrionment.
+.venv: is the dedicated virtual environment that contains the downloaded packages and the python executable file with the correct python version that we specify earlier.uv.lock: is a file that stores information about all package dependencies of the virtual envrionment.
 It is cross-platform applicable and should not be modified manually.
-E.g., all 14 packages listed in the screenshot above will appear in the lock file.
+E.g., all 14 packages listed in the screenshot above will appear in the lock file.pyproject.toml: the dependencies key will get updated by recording the main packages that user specify when executing theuv addcommand.
+In our example, the updated pyproject.toml will look like:

 [project]